truenas/middleware/docs/userguide/index.rst

     "Offline" button, pull the disk, then skip to step 3.
 If there is no "Offline" button but only a "Replace" button, then the disk is already offlined and you can safely skip this step.

-.. note:: if the process of changing the disk's status to OFFLINE fails with a “disk offline failed - no valid replicas” message, you will need to scrub the ZFS volume first using its Scrub Volume button in Storage → Volumes → View Volumes.
+.. note:: if the process of changing the disk's status to OFFLINE fails with a "disk offline failed - no valid replicas" message, you will need to scrub the ZFS volume first using its Scrub Volume button in Storage → Volumes → View Volumes.
 Once the scrub completes, try to Offline the disk again before proceeding.

 #.
 If the hardware is not AHCI capable, shutdown the system in order to physically replace the disk.
 When finished, return to the GUI and locate the OFFLINE
     disk.

 #.
-Once the disk is showing as OFFLINE, click the disk again and then click its “Replace” button.
+Once the disk is showing as OFFLINE, click the disk again and then click its "Replace" button.
 Select the replacement disk from the drop-down menu
-    and click the “Replace Disk” button.
+    and click the "Replace Disk" button.
 If the disk is a member of an encrypted ZFS pool, you will be prompted to input the passphrase for the pool.
-    Once you click the “Replace Disk” button, the ZFS pool will start to resilver.
+    Once you click the "Replace Disk" button, the ZFS pool will start to resilver.
 You can use the **zpool status** command in Shell to monitor the status of the resilvering.

 #.
-If the replaced disk continues to be listed after resilvering is complete, click its entry and use the “Detach” button to remove the disk from the
+If the replaced disk continues to be listed after resilvering is complete, click its entry and use the "Detach" button to remove the disk from the list.
-    list.

 In the example shown in Figure 8.1s, a failed disk is being replaced by disk *ada2* in the volume named *volume1*.

 **Figure 8.1s: Replacing a Failed Disk**

 |Figure81s_png|